TYLPHE/hb-capstone/README.md

 hb-capstone is a web application where users can create a review blog about the games that they have played.

 ## Challenges
+### Database Seeds
+Steam API cannot provide a list of games in JSON.
+I had to learn how to write a web scraper to manually pull individual games from the API.
+I found a list that ranked all the games by popularity.

 ## Helpful Notes
 ### One-to-one relationships